someguy171/welcome/guide.md

 ## DPI and Sensitivity

-DPI, or Dots Per Inch, is a hardware value for your mouse that changes how accurate it is.
+**DPI**, or Dots Per Inch, is a hardware value for your mouse that changes how accurate it is.
 If you have a gaming mouse, it will have a DPI button that cycles through its pre-made DPI levels.

-Sensitivity, or 'sens' (pronounced sense), is the in-game speed of your mouse.
+**Sensitivity**, or 'sens' (pronounced sense), is the in-game speed of your mouse.
 In general, it's best to leave your DPI the same and change your sensitivity in the game.

 ## Game settings - what do they mean?

-Window setting - Windowed (worst) is a regular window, like a browser.
+**Window setting** - Windowed (worst) is a regular window, like a browser.
 Fullscreen (best) maximises the resolution to fit your screen.
 Borderless Windowed (equal to fullscreen) looks like Fullscreen, but allows you to move the mouse out of the game.

-Resolution - The number of pixels.
+**Resolution** - The number of pixels.
 Most monitors have 1920x1080 resolution.
 The lower the resolution, the worse the game will look, but the better it will run.

-Framerate - The number of times the screen refreshes every second.
+**Framerate** - The number of times the screen refreshes every second.
 60fps (frames per second) is standard; anything more requires a specialised monitor.

-Vsync - If your framerate is less than your monitor's refresh rate (e.g. game running at 20fps, monitor is 60Hz), you will see the [screen tear](https://imgur.com/eAcmiFC).
+**Vsync** - If your framerate is less than your monitor's refresh rate (e.g. game running at 20fps, monitor is 60Hz), you will see the [screen tear](https://imgur.com/eAcmiFC).
 This happens because the top and bottom of the screen are not synced.
 If you are experiencing screen tearing, turn Vsync on.
 Otherwise, leave it off.

-Field of View (FOV) - the angle, in degrees, that you can see.
+**Field of View** (FOV) - the angle, in degrees, that you can see.
 With a higher FOV, things in front of you will appear smaller, but you can see more to the left and right.

-Motion blur - Smears the edges of objects to accentuate camera movement.
+**Motion blur** - Smears the edges of objects to accentuate camera movement.
 Leave this off - it drastically increases FPS.

-Global illumination - Mimics how light bounces from one object to another.
+**Global illumination** - Mimics how light bounces from one object to another.
 Turning it off increases FPS.

-Depth of Field - Blurs objects that aren't in focus.
+**Depth of Field** - Blurs objects that aren't in focus.
 Can be distracting, but doesn't impact FPS too much.

-SSAO/HBAO - Adjusts lighting to calculate how much light falls on an object.
+**SSAO/HBAO** - Adjusts lighting to calculate how much light falls on an object.
 Can have a decent impact on FPS.

-Anti-aliasing - Blends colours and edges to mitigate the "jaggies" of diagonal lines.
+**Anti-aliasing** - Blends colours and edges to mitigate the "jaggies" of diagonal lines.
 FXAA is fastest, but blurriest.
 MSAA is the most intelligent, but most taxing on FPS.

-Texture quality - Controls resolution of all textures.
+**Texture quality** - Controls resolution of all textures.
 Mostly taxing on VRAM.

-Texture filtering - Reduces texture quality into the distance smoothly.
+**Texture filtering** - Reduces texture quality into the distance smoothly.
 It's old tech, so leave it at maximum and it still won't impact performance too much.

+Any other settings may be specific to your game.
+Some games will have a VRAM counter; make sure whatever you change doesn't make the counter go above its maximum.
+This can cause your game to crash.